Skip to content

 What is Right to Buy?

-Right to Buy is a government scheme that helps council tenants – and some housing association tenants – buy their home outright, by offering large discounts of up to £87,200 (or £116,200 in London).
+Right to Buy is a government scheme that helps council tenants – and some housing association tenants – buy their home outright or with a mortgage, by offering discounts.

 Do I qualify for Right to Buy?